 Materials for Shipping Larger Prints: For larger prints I use Brown Mailing Tubes that are at least .060 thick with a 3’’ inside diameter.

 Business Cards: I used to print them from Moo.
-Moo cards are fiiinne but they do get pricey (the nicer they look, the more people want them and the quicker I have to replenish (can't blame 'em), so now I also print my own using the extra white space on my art prints paper and my mighty paper trimmer mentioned above.
+Moo cards are daamnn fine but they do get pricey (the nicer they look, the more people want them and the quicker I have to replenish, so now I also print my own using the extra white space on my art prints paper and my mighty paper trimmer mentioned above.

 Accounting: If you want a simple bookkeeping software but are not ready to commit to a monthly subscription like most services out there, Waveapps* offers a free online program with features like invoicing, income and expense tracking (synced to your banks and credit cards a la Mint.com), payment, and payroll.
 As my business needs grew I have switched to a monthly subscription accounting software Xero.
 It seems to be the best choice on the market for small/mid ecommerce and retail businesses.

-OK, how the @#$% do you afford all this selling doodles on paper?
-In a nutshell, everything mentioned above were accumulated over several years and were afforded by years of working in higher paid professions (before I took the plunge), living at or below my means, freelance income, family and friends hookups, and investments.
+OK, how the F#$% do you afford all this selling pictures and stuff?
+In a nutshell, everything mentioned above were accumulated over several years and were afforded by years of working in full time professions (before I took the plunge), living at or below my means, freelance income while growing this business, family and friends hookups, and investments.
 I don't believe in getting in debt to start a business (especially a creative one), because lack of funds is a real threat to creativity.
 I have a lot of thoughts about this but will save them for a dedicated blog post.

 Art, Inc.: The Essential Guide for Building Your Career as an Artist by Lisa Congdon.
 This is a very informative book that helped kickstart my artist journey.
 I ended up taking her online course and she is definitely one of my heroes.